Denys Val Baker: Career

-Harmsworth family, Val Baker managed to get a job as a reporter on the Derby Evening Telegraph, one of the Harmsworth family’s regional titles, and stayed there for three years.
+Harmsworth family, Val Baker managed to get a job as a reporter on the Derby Evening Telegraph, one of the Harmsworth family's regional titles, and stayed there for three years.
 After that he moved to London where he worked as a jobbing journalist on various trade papers.

 He was by now beginning to supplement his income through freelance journalism and sales of short stories to the many literary magazines that were popular in the days before television.
-He had by this time legally changed his surname to Val Baker in honour of his father, who had died in a flying accident in 1942.
+He had by this time legally changed his surname to Val Baker in honour of his father, who had died in a flying accident in September 1942.

-Val Baker started publishing his own quarterly magazine Opus, (later to be renamed Voices) in the early forties featuring stories, poems and reviews by his contemporaries- many of whom went on to be well-known writers.
-In 1943 he produced the first of his annual Little Reviews Anthologies through Allen & Unwin, which presented the best of that year's output from the country’s many literary magazines.
+Val Baker started publishing his own quarterly magazine Opus, (later to be renamed Voices) in the early 1940s, which featured stories, poems and reviews by his contemporaries- many of whom went on to be well-known writers.
+In 1943 he produced the first of his annual Little Reviews Anthologies through Allen & Unwin, which presented the best of that year's output from the country's many literary magazines.
 There were also a series of anthologies of short stories by British and international writers.

 As a writer of fiction his career really started with Selected Stories, which was a little stapled paperback issued in 1944.
 This was quickly followed by Worlds Without End, a hardback published in 1945, and then his first novel The White Rock in the same year.
 The latter was also published in US and the Netherlands.
 A second novel The More We Are Together soon followed and then a third The Widening Mirror in 1949.